Guide

 The five main tender types

 Not all government tenders work the same way.
-Some are open to everyone, some are invite-only, and some are really about getting onto an approved list for ongoing work.
-Here are the five types you will come across.
+Some are open to everyone, some are invite-only, and some are really about getting onto an approved list for future work.
+Commonwealth procurement rules use open and limited tender as the core methods, while portals and buyers also use labels such as RFT, RFQ, EOI, panels, standing offers, and multi-use lists.
+The tender documents control the exact process.

 1. Open Tender (Request for Tender / RFT)

-The most common type.
-The agency publishes the full scope of work, and anyone can submit a proposal.
-You respond with your capability statement, methodology, and pricing.
-The agency evaluates all submissions against the same criteria and picks a winner.
-This is where most small businesses start.
+A common entry point.
+The agency publishes the scope of work and eligible suppliers can submit a response.
+You may need to provide capability evidence, methodology, pricing, schedules, and signed forms.
+The agency assesses submissions against the process in the documents.
+This is where many small businesses start.

 2. Expression of Interest (EOI)

-A filtering step.
-The agency wants to see who is out there before releasing the full tender.
-You submit a brief overview of your capabilities, experience, and capacity.
-If the agency shortlists you, you get invited to submit a full proposal.
-If not, you have only spent an hour or two, not a full week writing a submission.
+Often a filtering step.
+The agency wants to understand supplier interest or capability before moving to a fuller request.
+You submit a shorter overview of your capabilities, experience, and capacity.
+If the agency shortlists you, you may be invited to a later stage.

 3. Panel Arrangement / Standing Offer

-The agency selects a group of approved suppliers for ongoing work over a set period, usually 1 to 3 years.
-Once you are on the panel, you quote on individual jobs as they come up.
-You are competing against other panel members, not the entire open market.
-This means less paperwork and less competition on each job.
+The agency selects a group of approved suppliers for defined work over a set period.
+Once you are on the panel, you may be invited to quote on individual jobs as they come up.
+You are usually competing within the panel rules rather than the whole market, but being on the panel does not guarantee work.

 4. Limited Tender